pandas-dev/pandas/doc/source/dsintro.rst

 From a dict of tuples
 ~~~~~~~~~~~~~~~~~~~~~

-You can automatically create a multi-indexed frame by passing a tuples dictionary
+You can automatically create a MultiIndexed frame by passing a tuples
+dictionary.

 .. ipython:: python